Pipe-Bomb/.github/profile/README.md

 ### This easy way

-Use the [https://github.com/Pipe-Bomb/docker](Docker Compose) file to get your own Pipe Bomb up and running with a single command.
+Use the [Docker Compose](https://github.com/Pipe-Bomb/docker) file to get your own Pipe Bomb up and running with a single command.

 ## Community